-Understandin g Symbols and Terminology .
-1 CHAPTER1 - I Mounting and Template Alignment .
-5 CHAPTER2 - U Using Your Template Safely 11 CHAPTER3 - (Operation Concepts & Basic Template Functions 13 CHAPTER4 - - The Variable Guidebush System (VGS) 17 CHAPTER5 - I Board Width Selection 19 CHAPTER6 - I Half-Blind Isoloc Joint Procedures 23 CHAPTER7 - I Rabbeted Half-Blind Isoloc Joint Procedures 29 CHAPTER8 - I Inlaid Half-Blind Isoloc Joint Procedures 31 CHAPTER9 - - Through Isoloc Joint Procedures 37 CHAPTER10- I Isoloc Joint Symmetry and Asymmetry 39 CHAPTER11- I Routing Procedures, Hints and Tips 41 Appendix I - V VGS Guidebush and Bit Selection 45 AppendixII - J Joint Specifications 49 AppendixIII- Template Parts List 51 AppendixIV Customer Support 55
+Preface Introduction .
+1 CHAPTER1 - Mounting and Template Alignment .
+5 CHAPTER2 - Using Your Template Safely 11 CHAPTER3 - Operation Concepts & Basic Template Functions 13 CHAPTER4 - The Variable Guidebush System (VGS) 17 CHAPTER5 - Board Width Selection 19 CHAPTER6 - Half-Blind Isoloc Joint Procedures 23 CHAPTER7 - Rabbeted Half-Blind Isoloc Joint Procedures 29 CHAPTER8 - Inlaid Half-Blind Isoloc Joint Procedures 31 CHAPTER9 - Through Isoloc Joint Procedures 37 CHAPTER10- Isoloc Joint Symmetry and Asymmetry 39 CHAPTER11- Routing Procedures Hints and Tips 41 Appendix I - VGS Guidebush and Bit Selection 45 AppendixII - Joint Specifications 49 AppendixIII- Template Parts List 51 AppendixIV Customer Support 55

-Your New Leigh Isoloc[TM] Joint Template
+Your New Leigh IsolocTM Joint Template

-The Leigh Isoloc (equal locking) Templates and Variable Guidebush System (VGS) are used on all 16" and 24" D-Series jigs, plus Super18" and Super24" jigs.
+The Leigh Isoloc (equal locking) Templates and Variable Guidebush System (VGS) are used on all 16" and 24" D-Series jigs, and the 18" and 24" Super Jigs.
 They will allow you to rout uniquely beautiful half-blind corner joints, plus end-on-end, all with perfect fit thanks to the VGS.

-This user guide is common to all Leigh Isoloc joint templates.
+This user guide is common to all Leigh Isoloc joint templates listed in this guide.
 Almost all illustrations show only the "A" template mounted on the D4 jig in the "Key" joint pattern mode.
 However, the joint icons 1 are identical on all templates and all Isoloc templates work in exactly the same way ...regardless of the jig or template model.

 Note that the drawings in this user guide depict earlier model templates.
 The latest templates are engraved, with no decals 3.